kallaspriit/jquery-slider/README.md

 * Very easy to use
 * Transforms text-inputs so works without JavaScript
 * Normal 'change' event of input element works
+* Works with touch devices
+* Can behave like a flip-switch
 * You can always read the value from the original input that is kept updated
 * Supports single and ranged slider types
 * Simple to change appearance using CSS